FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 create_values
    An array of default properties for the created object create_options
+   An array of options which should be passed to the object manager for object creation save_options
-   An array of options which should be passed to the object manager
+   An array of options which should be passed to the object manager for object saving

 Edit Action Options